Portland General Electric Comp - GuruFocus.com

 PR Newswire

 PORTLAND, Ore., Oct.
-25, 2022 /PRNewswire/ -- Portland General Electric Company (NYSE: POR) ("PGE" or the "Company"), a fully integrated energy company, today announced the commencement of an underwritten public offering of $375,000,000 of shares of its common stock, all of which are being offered in connection with the forward sale agreements described below.
+26, 2022 /PRNewswire/ -- Portland General Electric Company (NYSE: POR) ("PGE" or the "Company"), a fully integrated energy company, today announced that it has priced an underwritten public offering of 10,100,000 shares of its common stock, all of which are being offered in connection with the forward sale agreements described below, at a public offering price of $43.00 per share.
+The offering is expected to close on October 28, 2022, subject to satisfaction of the conditions to closing.

 Barclays and J.P.
 Morgan are acting as the joint lead book-running managers for the offering.
-In connection with the offering of shares of common stock, the Company expects to enter into forward sale agreements with each of Barclays Bank PLC and JPMorgan Chase Bank, National Association (or affiliates thereof) (which the Company refers to as the "forward purchasers"), with respect to $375,000,000 of shares of the Company's common stock.
+BofA Securities and Wells Fargo Securities are book-running managers and Guggenheim Securities, and Siebert Williams Shank are co-managers for the offering.
+In connection with the offering of shares of common stock, the Company entered into forward sale agreements with each of Barclays Bank PLC and JPMorgan Chase Bank, National Association (or affiliates thereof) (which the Company refers to as the "forward purchasers"), with respect to 10,100,000 shares of the Company's common stock.

-The underwriters of the offering also expect to be granted a 30-day option to purchase up to $56,250,000 of additional shares of the Company's common stock.
+The underwriters of the offering also have been granted a 30-day option to purchase up to 1,515,000 additional shares of the Company's common stock.
 If the option to purchase additional shares of the Company's common stock is exercised, the Company expects to enter into one or more additional forward sale agreements with the forward purchasers in respect of the number of shares of the Company's common stock that are subject to exercise of the option to purchase additional shares.

 The Company will not initially receive any proceeds from the sale of shares of its common stock by the forward purchasers (or affiliates thereof).
 The Company intends to allocate an amount equivalent to the net proceeds from this offering to finance, in whole or in part, one or more eligible green investments as defined in its Green Financing Framework.
 Pending allocation, the Company will manage any portion of the net proceeds that it receives, but has not yet been allocated to eligible investments, in accordance with its normal liquidity management practices.
 The Company expects to use a portion of the net proceeds that it will receive upon settlement of the forward sale agreements to repay outstanding indebtedness.